-Both institutions require members to undertake a programme of initial professional development (IPD) to develop the special skills and competence as a practising engineer.
+Both institutions require members to undertake a programme of initial professional development (IPD), in order to develop the special skills and competence required as a practising engineer.
 To gain chartered status, members will also need to undertake a professional review.

 See the ICE and IStructE websites for full information on membership criteria and routes to chartership.

-- site engineer;
+- site engineer

-- senior engineer;
+- senior engineer

-- site manager;
+- site manager

-- project manager;
+- project manager

 - contracts manager.

 With experience, there may be opportunities abroad, as the big civil and structural engineering construction companies operate throughout the world.
 The developing world has provided opportunities due to population growth and tourism.
-New-build projects include housing, commercial building and transport infrastructure.
+New-build projects include housing, commercial buildings, and transport infrastructure.